Welcome to the web site of the Quebec Society for the Protection of Plants!

 A window on the scientific community

-The Society also encourages the diffusion of scientific knowledge about plant protection by publishing the journal Phytoprotection which members receive three times a year.
+The Society also encourages the diffusion of scientific knowledge about plant protection by publishing the journal Phytoprotection which members have access online through Érudit website.
 The journal publishes, in English or in French, original scientific papers, short communications and review papers dealing with all aspects of plant protection.

 Moreover, the Society has published the book Names of Plant Diseases in Canada; an essential tool for individuals involved in plant protection.